osrf-migration/cloudsim-wiki/Installation.md

 1. Run [build.bash](https://bitbucket.org/osrf/cloudsim/src/default/build.bash)
 to get the sources and create links accross projects.

-        bash build.bash
+        setup.bash

-    `build.bash` does many things, and each of them could fail.
+    `setup.bash` does many things, and each of them could fail.

     1. The vcs import command clones all the repos, so **make sure you have ssh setup with bitbucket and github**.
+    1. The `build.bash` script goes into each project and invokes `npm install` and `bower install`
+    1. the `link.bash` script sets up link between your repos.
+This ignores the version numbers, but allows you to modify the code from within your repo.
+See `npm link` and `bower link` commands.

 ### Projects and links explained ###